SuperNOVAS v1.5

 Returns

-0 if successful, -1 if a required pointer argument is NULL, or else 20 + the error code from place_star().
+0 if successful, -1 if a required pointer argument is NULL, or else 20 + the error from place_star().

 Since